volpepe/foxtubedl2/README.md

 Particularly, you can change the preferred video and audio formats (this is still WIP), the quality of video and audio, as well as colors, fonts and app language (IT or EN).
 ## Disclaimer
 The project is still a huge WIP and uses external libraries extensively, so I don't take any responsibility in case of weird behaviours on your computer.
+## Updates
+### Version 2.1 (25/12/2024)
+- Previously, the application actually required ffmpeg to be on path.
+Now, the `--ffmpeg-location` flag is added to all commands to use the bundled version.
+- Added debug configuration.
+- Removed ffprobe and ffplay from binary requirements.
+- Fixed pysplash requirement.